lbergant/SMS32-OL/README.md

 segment displays, a heater and thermostat, a stepper motor, a lift and a snake in a maze. -->

-CALL, RET, INT, AND IRET are available.
+CALL and RET are available.
 Serious programming problems like multiplexing, procedures, parameter passing and recursion can be tackled.